 What to do when you receive your probation letter:

-- Seek help - after all you pay for it!
-If you have earned fewer than 56 credits you must schedule an appointment with the Learning Center.
-They can be reached at (716) 829-7690 and are located in the KAB building, 4th floor, room 409.
+- Seek help - If you have earned fewer than 56 credits you must schedule an appointment with the Learning Center.
+They can be reached by phone at (716) 829-7774 and are located in the KAB building, 4th floor, room 409.
 If you have earned over 56 credit hours we highly recommend utilizing the learning center for tutoring assistance and academic guidance.
-Visit the Learning Center.
 Do not wait until you are struggling in a course to seek assistance.
 Go often and go early!

 Be proactive not reactive with your next semester